MAVENSDC/cdflib/README.rst

                     ['Data']: retrieved attribute data as a scalar value, a list of values or a string

-                    varattsget(variable)
+Get All Variable Attributes:  varattsget(variable)
 								Unlike attget, which returns a single attribute entry value, this function returns all of the variable attribute entries, in a dictionary (in the form of 'attribute': value pair) for a variable.
 If there is no entry found, None is returned.

-                    globalattsget()
+Get All Global Attributes:  globalattsget()
                     This function returns all of the global attribute entries, in a dictionary (in the form of 'attribute': {entry: value}
                     pair) from a CDF.
 If there is no entry found, None is